Tesco and M&S see sales soar over Christmas

 - Published

-Tesco and Marks & Spencer both saw strong sales over Christmas as shoppers appeared to shrug off cost of living pressures during the festive season.
+Tesco and Marks & Spencer both saw strong trading over Christmas as higher prices boosted their sales.

 Tesco said like-for-like sales at its UK stores rose by 5.3% while M&S's grew by 7.2%.